NOWUM/peakshaving-analyzer/README.md

 **4. Plot the resulting timeseries:**

-The resulting timeseries (storage charging / discharging, state of charge, solar generation, grid usage, ...) can be easily plotted:
+The resulting timeseries (storage charging / discharging, state of charge, PV generation, grid usage, ...) can be easily plotted:

 ```python
 results = psa.optimize()